Ekosiz/ekosiz.github.io/_posts/2025-01-27-hackthebox-fullpwn-2million.md

 www-data@2million:~/html$
 ```

-We have sucessfully got the shell.
+We have sucessfully got the shell!

 ---